 - Essays submitted for the award must be saved in PDF format (maximum 30MB).

 - To maintain the anonymity of entrants, the author’s name should not appear on the essay.
 Authors should submit a separate cover page listing name, essay title, institutional affiliation (including the degree pursued and expected date of graduation), and contact information.

 - Each student may enter only one essay annually.

 - To be considered for the award, the essay, along with a cover page, must be submitted to fmheditor (at) ucpress.edu no later than September 1, 2021.

-- The winning essay will be announced at SCMS Women’s Caucus 2022.
+- The winning essay will be announced at the 2022 SCMS Gender and Feminisms Caucus meeting.